Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mfgroZAlqis.md

 ### Transcript

-> yep when is update 6 coming november 31st wow uh sorry oh very specific the officers
+> yep when is update 6 coming november 31st wow, sorry oh very specific the officers